JJ/raku-array-shaped-console/README.md

 and adapting the array range to the number of symbols that are also handled in the function.

-These arrays, as well as the "infinity" symbol, are predefined;
+These symbol sets, as well as the "infinity" symbol, are predefined;

     @grayscale = chr(0x25A1)..chr(0x25A9);
 	@dashes = '–'..'―';